Skip to content

 Key takeaways:

-• Success-based fees are the most common model — paid only at closing, with full alignment of interests
+• Success-based fees are the most common model — paid only at closing, with a more direct alignment of interests

-• The broker "pays for themselves" in most cases — the competitive process generates a gain larger than the fees
+• A good broker can pay for themselves through the value created — the competitive process can generate a gain larger than the fees

-• The real cost is selling without a broker — lower price, longer process, unmanaged risks
+• The real cost is selling without a broker — lower price, longer process, and the risk of never reaching closing

 Stay informed on M&A trends in Quebec — our quarterly newsletter.